amkillam/OpenLanguage/docs/README.md

 # OpenLanguage Documentation

-Welcome to the comprehensive documentation for OpenLanguage, a powerful .NET library for processing Microsoft Office Open XML documents.
+Welcome to the documentation for OpenLanguage, a .NET library for parsing Microsoft Office document languages using GPLEX/GPPG-generated lexers and parsers.

 ## Table of Contents